-During the year ended 31 December 2021, the Group provided HK\$516,000 (2020: reversal of impairment of HK\$4,162,000) of impairment allowance for trade receivables arising from medical products and plastic toys business and garments trading and sourcing operation, based on the provision matrix.
+During the year ended 31 December 2023, the Group reversed HK\$231,000 (2022: provided HK\$195,000) of impairment allowance for trade receivables arising from medical products and plastic toys business based on the provision matrix.

-The following table shows the movement in lifetime ECL that has been recognised for trade receivables arising from medical products and plastic toys business and garments trading and sourcing under the simplified approach.
+The following table shows the movement in lifetime ECL that has been recognised for trade receivables arising from medical products and plastic toys business under the simplified approach.